 Costs and Benefits

-These rates are less than the going rates because I expect to have to compromise if I'm going to take my convenience into account.
+These rates are less than the going rates because I expect to have to compromise if I'm going to pick and choose my working schedule.
 There will be weeks that I'm not available for as long as you want or on the days that you want.
 C'est la vie.

 Ask any IT person: we all hate doing estimates.
 Now, your average consultant who is doing this stuff for a living decides what his time is worth and then adds on a percentage to cover the things that have to get done to get the business and the various costs of doing business.
 Because I'm semi-retired, I'm just using a number that is high enough to make it worth my while and low enough that I don't feel that I'm contributing to the bankruptcy of some of the small businesses that I'm dealing with.
 Essentially it's a rate that I can live with, with no overhead built in.

-If you request a firm quote, then I will do much more analysis, and possibly some testing and research.
+If you request a firm quote, then I will need to do much more analysis, and possibly some testing and research.
 The amount I quote will be the amount you pay (as long as the specifications stay the same).
 The amount will be calculated so that, in theory, over the long run I break even; so some of the time it would have been cheaper for you to go with an estimate, or nothing at all.
+I will probably ask that you pay me to produce a quote -that would be up to you, of course.

 Anything that doesn't clearly say it's a firm quote is an estimate!